-South Korea's parliament votes to impeach President Park
+South Korea's parliament votes to impeach President Park Geun-hye

 What happens next?

-Now that the parliament has voted to impeach, the reins will be handed over to Prime Minister Hwang.
-Ahead of Friday's vote, Hwang held a meeting with Cabinet members to ensure a smooth transition of power.

-The 59-year-old former justice minister will now preside as acting president while impeachment deliberations by the country's constitutional court take place.

-The court's nine members need to return a two-thirds majority to impeach.
+The Constitutional Court's nine members need to return a two-thirds majority to oust Park.

 In that case, a new election would be held within 60 days.

 South Korean elections are "highly unpredictable.
-No one knows (who will win) until the last minute," John Delury, Associate Professor of Chinese Studies at Yonsei University Graduate School of International Studies, told CNN.
+No one knows (who will win) until the last minute," John Delury, associate professor of Chinese studies at Yonsei University's Graduate School of International Studies.

-"That said, it's going to be extremely difficult for a candidate from (Park's) party to win -- there is such deep ill will and discontent toward her and her party."
-He added that there are about "half a dozen" serious contenders for the presidency if Park is removed.
-In the case of a general election, much of the parties' platforms will be domestically led, says Delury, with corruption and a separation between government and big business high on the agenda.
+"It's going to be extremely difficult for a candidate from (Park's) party to win -- there is such deep ill will and discontent toward her and her party."

+He added there are about half a dozen serious contenders for the presidency if Park is removed.

+Much of the parties' platforms will focus on domestic issues, said Delury, with corruption and a separation between government and big business high on the agenda.

 Why does this matter?

 South Korea is a regional lynchpin and stalwart US ally, and the outcome of a general election, should the court rule that Park step down, could have security and economic implications in Asia and beyond.
-Should a liberal government come in in the aftermath of Park's ouster, changing priorities could swing the balance in the region.
+Should a liberal government come in the aftermath of Park's ouster, changing priorities could swing the balance in the region.

-In terms of its belligerent neighbor to the north, Kim Jong Un has been "quiet on this whole thing.
-He's doing two things, letting Park stew and getting a lot of domestic points in North Korea for saying: 'look how bad the South Korean government is.'
+Delury said North Korean dictator Kim Jong Un has been "quiet on this whole thing.
+He's doing two things, letting Park stew and getting a lot of domestic points in North Korea for saying: 'Look how bad the South Korean government is.'

 "That buys South Korea a bit of time as they get a new leader."

 Liberal governments tend to engage more diplomatically with the North, as opposed to Park's policy of sanctions.

-A new government may also choose to align more closely with China, which could affect the US' current plans to implement its THAAD missile defense shield over the peninsula.
+A new government may also choose to align more closely with China, which is strongly opposed to current plans to implement the American-made THAAD missile defense shield over the Korean Peninsula.

-"If and when THAAD deploys we can expect some serious economic and security countermeasures," said Delury.
+"If and when THAAD deploys, we can expect some serious economic and security countermeasures," Delury said.

-"Depending on the timing, this could be the first problem new South Korea leader faces."
+"Depending on the timing, this could be the first problem a new South Korea leader faces."

+There could also be significant economic implications, as some of the country's biggest conglomerates have suffered their own follies this year.

+Some business leaders have had to defend themselves after allegations surfaced linking them to the Park scandal.

-Dismal figures
+Dismal approval ratings

 In a recent poll by Gallup Korea, Park's approval rating was at 5% -- up a point from her dismal previous showing of 4%.